Skip to main content

 What is social loafing?

-Social loafing is the tendency of individuals to give the bare minimum when working as part of a group compared to when working alone.
+Social loafing is the tendency for individuals to put in less effort when working as part of a group than when working alone.
+The term comes from social psychology, and the effect shows up everywhere people work together—group projects, team sports, and office environments.

 What is social loafing?